How To Really Clean A Toilet

 Do not mix ammonia and bleach outside an appropriate laboratory setting with adequate safety precautions.

-I was told by Liberty that some authorities claim that a toilet is not clean until it has been flambéed with alcohol.
+A company selling "natural toilet cleaning products" told me that some authorities claim that a toilet is not clean until it has been flambéed with alcohol.
 Flambéing is the process of applying alcohol or other volatile and flammible hydrocarbons to the inside surface of your toilet bowl and lighting it on fire.

 Even as the Toilet Guru, I don't know who these authorities might be.
 But as you can see in this video, I was interested enough to have tried this personally.
 However, the procedure is more trouble than it's worth.